skeeto/skeeto.github.com/_posts/2022-03-13-spin-lock-barrier.markdown

-Since this is a *race* and I want both threads to run their two experiment instructions as simultaneously as possible, it would be wise to use some sort of *starting barrier*… exactly purpose of a thread barrier!
+Since this is a *race* and I want both threads to run their two experiment instructions as simultaneously as possible, it would be wise to use some sort of *starting barrier*… exactly the purpose of a thread barrier!
 It will hold the threads back until they're both ready.

 ```c
 int w0, w1, r0, r1;